 “Any literature that pertains to the principles of AA or is approved by a Group Conscience is perfectly acceptable to be read by any AA member or in an AA meeting.”

-Around AA meetings and at Group Conscience level claims such as:
+Around AA meetings and at Group Conscience level you often hear the following type of claims such as:

 “…we have AA Approved Literature only available …”

 “…we should only allow readings from AA Approved Literature…”

 If a member mentions, discusses or quotes/reads something from Hazelden literature like 24 Hour a Day book, Each Day a New Beginning, Touchstones and the like.